Sunday, January 25, 2015

 Assassination of the Hostages at the la Roquette Prison / zoom

-Ferré was not present but as he did order the execution, having an actor represent him is fair.
-But showing the other victims as clergy is propaganda, since most were policemen chosen because their names were first on the prison list (My Red Notebooks: a Bit of Truth on the Death of the Hostages, toward 1910).
+Ferré was not present but as he ordered the execution, having an actor represent him is fair.
+Yet showing the other victims as clergy is propaganda, since most were policemen whose names happened to be first on the prison list (My Red Notebooks: a Bit of Truth on the Death of the Hostages, toward 1910).

 By Robert Jefferson Bingham, toward 1860 / zoom